stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 person() // Uncaught SyntaxError: Unexpected token :
 ```

-This is because the interpreter thinks the curly braces are the function's body, and the code inside the curly braces are statements.
+The error is generated because the interpreter thinks the curly braces are the function's body, and the code inside the curly braces are statements.

 ## Arrow functions and lexical `this`